MickeyKay/better-font-awesome-library/README.md

 * Returns validated local metadata immediately from a provider, transient, or bundled fallback.
 * Exposes an explicit, bounded refresh operation for consumer-controlled asynchronous workers.
 * Generates an easy-to-use [PHP object](#the-better-font-awesome-library-object) that contains all relevant info for the version of Font Awesome you're using, including: version, stylesheet URL, array of available icons, and prefix used (`icon` or `fa`).
+* Offers optional bundled-local asset delivery for the packaged Font Awesome Free 7 catalog, CSS, and fonts.
 * Loads the exact assets coupled to the immutable selected Font Awesome Free channel.
 * Includes a TinyMCE drop-down shortcode generator.
 * Includes validated Font Awesome Free 7.3.1 CSS, WOFF2, and metadata as the immediate default fallback, plus the established Font Awesome Free 5.14.0 metadata fallback for explicit 5.x consumers.
 The `bfa_fallback_release_data_path` filter remains available for the 5.x fallback.